digital-asset/daml/daml-lf/governance.rst

 major version, it must be backward-compatible with all such stable versions.

+Newly-implemented minor version level features do not themselves entail a minor version bump; instead, they must be staged in the *dev* version for later release as a stable group of backward-compatible features.

 The DAML-LF dev version is enabled in the sandbox and ledger server, but will never be emitted by damlc unless explicitly requested via ``--target 1.dev`` or similar.